abhishek-chattopadhyay/final_project_ironhack/README.md

    pip install -r requirements.txt
    ```
 3. Download the data from the link and put it into the data folder.
-4. Run the `main.ipynb`
+4. Run the `.ipynb` files from 01 to 03.

 ## 📝 Extra Notes
 - This project was developed as part of the Ironhack Data Science Bootcamp.
 - Future enhancements could include:
   - Trying other models like EfficientNet, ResNet, or ensemble techniques.
-  - Expanding the dataset to include more fracture types.
+  - Expanding the dataset to include more species.
   - Deploying the model via a simple web app for demo purposes.